Omnichannel Customer Service Makes Customers Feel Great

 This multichannel environment has changed entirely over the past decade, but the companies that manage it most successfully take an omnichannel approach.
 The main difference is the focus on creating a great customer experience, regardless of the channel used.

 A customer may prefer to use text messages when riding a busy train, but then they may prefer to use a voice call when driving.
 They might even send an email if they have a question, but it is not urgent.
-The important thing that smart brands do is to connect this activity together.
+The important thing that smart brands do is to connect these activities together.

 Imagine sending an email asking about a product and not hearing anything for a few days.
-You call the company, and the agent knows nothing of your earlier question and asks you to repeat everything.
+You call the company, and the agent knows nothing about your earlier question, so they ask you to repeat everything.
 Now consider the customer reaction if the agent apologizes for the slow response but then adds that they are aware of the email and someone is already looking into it – we will call you back within the hour.

 It’s an entirely different experience for the brand, and it comes from taking an omnichannel approach – not just adding more and more channels.
 It’s all about connecting those channels and ensuring that customers feel valued.